Frequently Asked Questions

 You may order from either… whichever is most convenient for you.
 Incidentally, rubber stoppers for your drain hole are size OO and are sold at Lowe’s, Home Depot and Ace hardware stores.

 Is a PFD required by regulations?
 Is a PFD needed?
-Which PFD works best?
+Which PFD works best for rowing?

-Rowing shells are exempt from federal regs requiring PFDs, and they are also exempted from Washington state regs.
+Rowing shells are exempt from federal regs requiring PFDs (see http://cfr.vlex.com/vid/175-17-exemptions-19763100) , and they are also exempted from Washington state regs [WAC 352.60.030(5)].
 I do not know about other states.
 Maas boats are so easily remounted if you fall out (or choose to go for a swim on a hot day!), that in most cases I feel you can get back into your shell and continue rowing before you can figure out how to put on most stowed or fanny pack style PFDs.
+If you are in the water adjacent to your shell, an inflated PFD on your chest may impede your self-rescue.

 Has Maas changed their boats over the years?
 What’s different these days?

 Changes to Maas boats are rare, but from time to time there have been significant changes.
-For example, in the late 1980’s, Maas added a vertical stringer along the keel of the Aero to add stiffness.
+For example, in the late 1980’s, Maas added a vertical stringer along the keel of the Classic Aero to add stiffness.
 This stringer joins the hull and deck and runs from near the stern, under the seat deck, to a point just behind the bow.
 The Aero hull has never been changed.
 Also, in the early 1990’s the fiberglass wing rigger on the Maas 24 was changed to a wing rigger fabricated from aircraft grade aluminum tubing.
-This change was accomplished by modifying the deck, so shells with the old rigger cannot be upgraded with the new rigger.
-Here, too, the hull shape was not changed.
+In 2015, the aluminum rigger for the Maas 24 was offered as an option for the Aero, and this is the Winged Aero.
+These changes were accomplished by modifying the deck, so shells with the old rigger (the Classic Aero) will require an adapter kit soon to be available from Maas to accommodate the wing rigger.
+Here, too, the hull shapes were not changed.

 Oars?
 Do you sell them?
 How do I choose?